Two journalists detained, released on bail

 PPP Senator Sherry Rehman said Journalists being “picked up” in this manner is unacceptable.

-Pakistan Federal Union of Journalist (PFUJ) also strongly condemned, what it said, abduction of Syed Imran Shafqat and Amer Mir from their residences and demanded immediate probe on growing incidents of abduction in Pakistan.
-Federal Investigation Agency (FIA) which has been taken illegal high handed tactics against journalists for a long.
+Pakistan Federal Union of Journalist (PFUJ) also strongly condemned, what it said, abduction of Syed Imran Shafqat and Amer Mir from their residences and demands immediate probe on growing incidences of abduction in Pakistan.
+Federal Investigation Agency (FIA) which has been taken illegal high handed tactics against journalists since long.

 PFUJ President Shehzada Zulfiqar and Secretary General Nasir Zaidi in a joint statement urged the federal government to take immediate investigations as to why the Lahore-based journalists were arrested and adopt concrete steps for the safety and security of entire journalist community in Pakistan.
 “It is disrespect to Freedom of Press, Free speech and expression in the country and against the civil liberties guaranteed in 1973 Constitution of Pakistan,” they said.